Collaborative School Committee (CSC)

 What are the CSC's responsibilities?

 Every school is required by state statute to have a School Accountability Committee (SAC), which are known as CSCs in Denver.
-The CSC is responsible for:
+The CSC is an advisory committee and responsible for:

 • Providing guidance, evaluation, and recommendations to the Principal and/or the Instructional Superintendent about: